-The impressive Puig Campana, known as “The Magic Mountain of Finestrat”, is the second highest peak in the province of Alicante.
+The impressive Puig Campana, known as “The Magic Mountain of Finestrat” (the first is Aitana Mountain Range), is the second highest peak in the province of Alicante.
 A mass of limestone rock that rises to 1,408 meters high, located a few kilometers from the Mediterranean.

-Without a doubt, the Puig Campana is LA MONTAÑA, with capital letters.
+Without a doubt, Puig Campana is THE MOUNTAIN of Costa Blanca, with capital letters.

 Do you dare with this challenge?
 Let’s discover how to ascend to its summit, keep reading!